ugochi-rose/project/README.md

 MySQL as the database for storing and managing data

+Bootstrap 5 for responsive design and UI components

 The system is designed to manage and present information related to energy infrastructure, including asset management and optimization features.